quattromani/maxquattromani/_posts/2014-11-05-using-google-docs-with-jekyll.markdown

 The end-result looks like this: <a href="http://terracareassociates.com/careers/" target="_blank">http://terracareassociates.com/careers/</a>

-In the future, I'll be expanding this to additional protions of the site so they have more control.
-This keeps them out of the code and build process and gives a simple solution to needed content updates.
+In the future, I'll be expanding this to additional portions of the site so they have more control.
+This keeps them out of the code and build process and presents as a simple solution to simple, needed content updates.

 Next, I'll discuss moving them off of the Jekyll blogging platform and using Bloggers API on a subdomain to give them more control of their articles - again removing that non-WYSIWYG hurdle.